openequella/openEQUELLA/oeq-ts-rest-api/gen-io-ts/README.md

 1. For `type alias` that accepts type arguments, use interface instead.
-2. For `interface` where type arguments and recursive types are both used, while this complicated type definition in theory can be supported, we don't have such a type yet and the implementation will require a lot more efforts.
+2. For `interface` where type arguments and recursive types are both used, while this complicated type definition in theory can be supported, we don't have such a type yet and the implementation will require a lot more effort.